Yes, I know these chapters are the wrong way around. Live with it.

 The more the merrier!
 Using only one font minimises the chances that the hiring manager won’t like it.
 So use them all.
 Don’t forget to vary the size throughout, and make liberal use of bold, italics, underlines and all of them combined.

-Liberal sprinklings of fixed-space text add interest too.
+Liberal sprinklings of (completely irrelevant) fixed-space text add visual interest too.

 If this makes it a little harder to read, why should you worry?
 Do you really want to work for somebody who can’t be bothered to put the effort in?

 Eye have aye spelling chequer

 With today’s automated tools, it’s difficult not to fall into the trap of accidentally creating a grammatically-perfect, fully proofed document.
 Work at it.
 Resist the temptation to give into the prompts and suggestions.
 You know what you’re trying to say, right?
 How could Microsoft possibly know better?
 If you find that bits of text keep annoyingly getting squiggly-underlined, just go turn off the spelling and grammar checks.
 If your CV reflects a keen attention to detail, and they hire you (horror!), they’ll expect that same perfection from you every day.